CoolLuca/coolluca/README.md

 -->
 ![CoolImage](assets/epic2.svg)

-### :computer: Currently Studying a Bachelor of Computer Science (Advanced) at the University of Adelaide
+### :fire: Currently Studying a Bachelor of Computer Science (Advanced) at the University of Adelaide